ABeatrizSC/iStudy/README.md

 ## 1. AUTH-MS
 - Authentication and user management microservice.
 ### **POST** `/auth/register`
-- Creates a new user.
+- Create a new user.

 #### Request Body